pulumi/foundational-training/module-09-policy-as-code/exercises/README.md

 ## Exercise 02: Using Compliance-Ready Policies

-In this exercise, you'll learn how to use compliance ready policies to ensure that your resources are compliant with common frameworks like PCI-DSS, ISO 27001, and others.
+In this exercise, you'll use compliance-ready policies to ensure your resources comply with common frameworks like PCI-DSS, ISO 27001, etc.

-1. Create a new compliance ready policy pack:
+1. Create a new compliance-ready policy pack:

     ```bash
     mkdir compliance-ready-policies